 - Alignment—Determine placement of the text on each menu item.
 For example, if you create a horizontal menu and choose the Underline style, the page names align with the line: the left or right edge or centered between.

-Advanced—Override your app's theme and specify the menu's background, text, and border colors, size and style.
+Advanced—Override your app's theme and specify the menu's background, text, icon, and border colors, size and style.

 Background—Add a background color to the menu.